qiaeru/phpbb-language-fr/README.md

 #### Set as personal default language

 As briefly mentioned above, you can set your own language option in the *User Control Panel*.
-This allows the board administrator to have several language packages installed and thus the board users can choose the language which they prefer.
+This allows the board administrator to have several language packages installed which can be selected by your board users.

   - Login to your board.
   - Click the *User Control Panel* link located in the header of your board.